playswap-org/play-docs/open-beta/open-beta-live-now.md

 To join our protocol and start earning PLAY you just need to:

-1) Join our discord server and verify yourself.
+1) Join the official discord server and verify yourself.
 2) Open a DM with the bot “P2EManager” identified with the role “Play2Earn Wizard” and type !register “address”

-3) start playing
+3) Start playing

 If you don’t know how to connect to the BNB chain testnet and create your wallet, click [HERE.](https://docs.playswap.org/open-beta/connect-metamask-to-testnet/)